Hafizuddin961/covid19-MY-analysis-MachineLearning/README.md

 Full project on Machine Learning using Malaysia Covid-19 dataset<br/>
 **Disclaimer:** This project for **learning** purpose only not for **research**

-# Data Science Salary Estimator: Project Overview
+# Covid-19 Case Prediction in Malaysia: Project Overview
 This my second full personal project on data science that include several process which are data collection , data cleaning, make exploratory data analysis(EDA) and applying machine learning model to estimate case on several parameter

 * Created a model that estimates covid-19 cases in Malaysia with result of Mean Absolute Error (MAE) ~14 cases